The Gospel of Thomas

 History of the Gospel of Thomas

-The text of the Gospel of Thomas was lost for well over a millennium.
+The text of the Gospel of Thomas was lost for 1600 years.
 It was rediscovered in 1945 near Nag Hammadi in Upper Egypt, when local villagers uncovered a sealed jar containing ancient manuscripts now known as the Nag Hammadi Library.

 Among these manuscripts was a Coptic translation of the Gospel of Thomas, copied in the 4th century.
-Most scholars believe that this Coptic text is based on an earlier Greek original, fragments of which have also been found at Oxyrhynchus in Egypt.
-Today, the Gospel of Thomas is studied alongside other early Christian writings to reconstruct the world of the first generations of Jesus’ followers.
+Most scholars believe that this Coptic text is based on an earlier Greek original, fragments of which have also been found at Oxyrhynchus in Egypt..

 Key Historical Points